Department of Economics

 Tel.: 514-398-4400 Ext.
 09050

-With a PhD from the London School of Economics, I am focused on research exploring the conditions conducive to economic growth and development, such as the quality of institutions (judiciary), infrastructure (electricity), and markets (credit, health insurance, labor).
-I use rigorous microeconometric techniques on secondary data, or data collected by our research team in the field.
-My current research project examines health insurance and poverty in Kenya.
-In a rural community, I am implementing randomized interventions to understand the decision to take up health insurance.
-In a slum of Nairobi, I am also implementing a randomized experiment that will measure the causal impact of access to health insurance on access to health care, health, occupational choice, poverty and stress.
+His current research project examines health insurance and poverty in Kenya.
+In a rural community, he is implementing randomized interventions to understand the decision to take up health insurance.
+In a slum of Nairobi, he is also implementing a randomized experiment that will measure the causal impact of access to health insurance on access to health care, health, occupational choice, poverty and stress.